-In October 2020, the one (1) year benchmark rate declined significantly from 2.08% to 0.42% driven by the liquidity conditions within the market.
-The interest rate offered on the MPF as at December 31, 2020, is 1.50% per annum which provides a competitive return within the Income Fund Market.
+As at December 31, 2022, the Government of Trinidad and Tobago (GOTT) one (1) year interest rate increased by 0.37% to 1.20%.
+This marked increase was mainly due to global inflationary pressures and major central banks' efforts to combat its negative impact.
+The interest rate offered on the MPF as at December 31, 2022, was 1.50% per annum which provided a competitive return within the Income Fund Market.
 The following graph shows the MPF's cumulative return over the past seven (7) years: